The Evolution of Infrastructure Is Driving Digital Transformation

 “Networking used to be all about connectivity,” says Monclus.
 “But the world has evolved.
 Everything is much faster.
 You can’t wait for months for an application to be deployed to your data center.
 You have to be able to deploy it when you need it.
 And it is not just about deploying it anymore, but also about deploying in a secure way while allowing the application to dynamically scale up and down as demand changes across the globe.
 For example, if there is an earthquake somewhere in the world, you have to adjust and move your applications somewhere else.
 Networking has evolved to meet these demands for speed and automation, to be an intrinsic part of applications.
 It’s no longer a hardware concept but, as software, more like the glue that holds everything together.”

-Watch the video to learn more from Pere Monclus on the evolution of networking and how that’s driving digital transformation.
+Watch the video to learn more from Pere Monclus on the evolution of infrastructure and how that’s driving digital transformation.
 Then read on to learn about the new way that enterprises need to think about infrastructure.

 It’s Becoming One Thing